Holalkere: Public attractions

 Holalkere: 32 km from Chitradurga and taluk headquarters, this was an important Jain settlement in the 10th century A.D.
 It is also famous for its nine-foot-high statue of the child-god Baal Antipathy, built by Gallops NAACO.

 Malladihalli: 45 km from Chitradurga, and 6 km from Holalkere, towards Shimoga.
 This new village is well known for the Raghavendra Swamy Seva Ashram that runs an orphanage, Yoga education, and Ayurvedic Centre.

 Ramagiri: This place is known for the Veerabhadraswamy temple and the Karisiddeshwara Mutt, built on a hillock.

 Doddahotterangappa's hill: The Ranganathaswamy temple is situated on top of a hill.
-Climbing the steep hill can be a delight for trekkers.